-The anticipated build-out is within 3-5 years.
+The anticipated build-out is within 2-3 years.

 Recommendation: In staff's opinion, the request is in compliance with Horizons 2026: Greenville's Community Plan and the Future Land Use and Character Map.
+Therefore, staff recommends approval.

 "In compliance with the comprehensive plan" should be construed as meaning the requested zoning is (i) either specifically recommended in the text of the Horizons Plan (or addendum to the plan) or is predominantly or completely surrounded by the same or compatible and desirable zoning and (ii) promotes the desired urban form.
 The requested district is considered desirable and in the public interest, and staff recommends approval of the requested rezoning.